matospiso/recsys24-abs-ease/README.md

 We describe the context to the extent permitted by the organization's non-disclosure policy.

 **Task**: Personalize the rank of a selection (thousands) of fashion products, i.e., a subset of product category, *optionally* filtered by the user.
+- Items recommended by the model (= with positive score) are ordered first in the list.
-- If a user explicitly *dislikes* an item, we would like to hide it, as well as items related to it.
+- If a user explicitly *dislikes* an item, we would like to hide it (place it at the very end of the list), as well as items related to it.
+- The remaining items (with score = 0) are displayed after recommended items.

 **Layout**: Scrollable grid (tens-hundreds of rows, ~5 products in row).
 Naturally, first several rows receive higher exposure.